vacp2p/rfc/content/docs/rfcs/43/README.md

 - Device `B` sends his static key first because:
     - by being the pairing requester, it cannot probe device `A` identity without revealing its own (static key) first.
 Note that device `B` static key and its commitment can be binded to other cryptographic material (e.g., seed phrase).

-- Device `B` opens a commitment to its static key at message `2.` because:
+- Device `B` opens a commitment to its static key at message `c.` because:
     - if device `A` replies concluding the handshake according to the protocol, device `B` acknowledges that device `A` correctly received his static key `sB`, since `r` was encrypted under an encryption key derived from the static key `sB` and the genuine (due to the previous `authcode` verification) ephemeral keys `eA` and `eB`.

-- Device `A` opens a commitment to its static key at message `3.` because:
+- Device `A` opens a commitment to its static key at message `d.` because:
     - if device `B` doesn't abort the pairing, device `A` acknowledges that device `B` correctly received his static key `sA`, since `s` was encrypted under an encryption key derived from the static keys `sA` and `sB` and the genuine (due to the previous `authcode` verification) ephemeral keys `eA` and `eB`.

 # Application to Noise Sessions